Hands on: Motorola Edge Plus review

 The Edge Plus will cost $999 (around £812 / AU$1,581), and will be released in the US on May 14 exclusively through Verizon for $41.66 per month for 24 months.
 Customers trading in phones can get up to $550 off the list price.

 Yes, exclusively – meaning it won’t even be sold unlocked in the US.
-The Motorola Edge Plus will come to the EU and UK sometime in May.
+As far as we currently know, the Motorola Edge Plus is not coming to the UK, and only coming to Italy and some Scandinavian countries in the EU.

 The phone will come in two colors: Thunder Grey and a pinkish Smoky Sangria.